artificialsolutions/tie-api-example-twilio-whatsapp/README.md

     ```
 2. Running the command above will display a public https URL, copy it, we will use it in the following steps.

 ### Setup a Twilio WhatsApp phone number
 1. Setup a free [Twilio](https://www.twilio.com/try-twilio) account, which comes with free credit money you can spend on buying a number.
 2. Go to the left pane menu and click the **Programmable SMS** item, then from the submenu choose **WhatsApp**.
-3. Follow the instructions in the 'Learn' submenu to set up your testing sandbox by sending a specific WhatsApp message provided on the page to the phone number provided on the page.
+3. Follow the instructions in the **Learn** submenu to set up your testing sandbox by sending a specific WhatsApp message provided on the page to the phone number provided on the page.
-4. Next, in the 'Sandbox' submenu add the https URL you copied earlier to the "When a message comes in" field.
+4. Next, in the **Sandbox** submenu add the https URL you copied earlier to the **When a message comes in** field.
 Hit save at the bottom of the page.

 That's it!
 Now you can use WhatsApp to interact with your bot!

 ## Running the connector on Heroku
 Click the button below to deploy the connector to Heroku: